ovh/docs/pages/platform/ai/deploy_guide_04_scaling_strategies/guide.en-ie.md

 > Conversely, it will remove instances when this average resource utilisation falls below the threshold.
 >

-**When using autoscaling?**
+**When to choose autoscaling?**

-- You can use autoscaling when you have irregular or sawtooth inference loads.
+- You can use autoscaling if you have irregular or sawtooth inference loads.

 ## Scaling example